Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (model_preservation_test.sh, model_drafting.r; run_preservation.sh)`

-<p align="justify"> One of the main strengths of PyRate is its ability to account for the bias of the fossil record, by estimating a preservation process and correcting the estimated age derived from raw occurrence data.
+<p align="justify"> One of the main strengths of PyRate is its ability to account for the bias of the fossil record by estimating a preservation process and correcting the estimated age derived from raw occurrence data.
 Thus, choosing the best-fit preservation model for any PyRate analysis is critical.
 Fortunately, Silvestro et al. (2019) implemented a likelihood-based approach for preservation model selection.
 Yet, while this procedure is certainly useful, it is incomplete.
-Indeed the first implementation allowed for model selection across HPP, NHPP, TPP and alternative versions of the TPP, with missing bins.
-However, bin removal occurred only once, and was not recursive.
+Indeed, the first implementation allowed for model selection across HPP, NHPP, TPP and alternative versions of the TPP, with missing bins.
+However, bin removal occurred only once and was not recursive.
 Consequently, model selection is incomplete.
-Here, we corrected and enhanced this procedure, by performing model selection on all PyRate replicates (here 100).
-Furthermore, we allowed for recursive bin removal, meaning that the best fit TPP model could be a two-bin model whereas the generating TPP model could be a five-bin model.
+Here, we corrected and enhanced this procedure by performing model selection on all PyRate replicates (here, 100).
+Furthermore, we allowed for recursive bin removal, meaning that the best fit TPP model could be a two-bin model, whereas the generating TPP model could be a five-bin model.
 Model selection is performed with pairwise comparisons of the AICc metrics across all replicates. </p>

 ### 1.2 Running PyRate